Open Neurophysiology Environment¶

 In ALF, the measurements in an experiment are represented by collections of files in a directory.
 Each filename has three parts, for example

 spikes.clusters.npy.
-We will refer to these three parts of the filenames as the “object”, the “attribute” and the “extension”.
-The extension says what physical format the file is in - we primarily use .npy and .tsv but you could use any format, for example video or json .
+The first two correspond to the ONE dataset type, and we refer to them as the object and the attribute.
+The third part of the filename, the extension, specifies what physical format the file is in - we primarily use .npy and .tsv but you could use any format, for example video or json .

 Each file contains information about particular attribute of the object.
 For example

 spikes.clusters.npy indicates their cluster assignments.
 You could have another file

 spikes.amplitudes.npy to convey their amplitudes.
 The important thing is that every file describing an object has the same number of rows (i.e. the 1st dimension of an npy file, number of frames in a video file, etc).
 You can therefore think of the files for an object as together defining a table, with column headings given by the attribute in the file names, and values given by the file contents.